berlinplan/berlinplan.github.io/readme.md

 > Psychopaths tend to engage in promiscuous sexual behavior and have short-term marital relationships.(59)

 #### How do dating apps contribute to the emergence of open relationships and polygyny?
+> The popularity of dating apps is on the rise, with millions of users (55, 56)
 > Dating apps facilitate access for the top 5% of men to 95% of women, leading to an increase in sexual activity and a rise in open relationships.(56,62,149)
 > Polygamous scenarios often result in the phenomenon of polygyny, where males show renewed sexual interest upon encountering new females , unlike females who are unaffected by the Coolidge effect.
 (146)
 > Studies have indicated that men exhibit a higher preference for variety in short-term partners as compared to women.
 A Tinder-style experiment also found that men selected more potential sex partners than women.(151,152)